alintulu/hbb-notes/_episodes/02-control-region.md

 ---
-title: "Introduction"
+title: "Control region"
 teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Why do we need data-driven background estimations?
-What is the ABCD method?"
+- "What is a control region?
+How should we select our control region C?"
 objectives:
+- "Understand the concept of control region"
-- "Understand the motivation for data-driven background estimation"
+- "Learn the required features for a good control region"
-- "Get a first idea of the ABCD method"
+- "See how the control region is defined in Higgs to tau tau analysis example"
 keypoints:
 - "Data-driven background estimates are a must in situations where you cannot get a reliable estimate from simulation"
 - "They are also useful to validate predictions from simulations"